Quantum geodesic flows and curvature: Quantum geodesics on the fuzzy sphere

 which we recognise as stated.
-In the first four lines $D_k$ acts on $D_lX^i$ but as a single upper index tensor for given $l$.
-The fourth equality recognised $D_kD_lX^i$ and after that we expanded out in terms of $\Gamma$ in order the obtain the final expression. \endproof
+In the first five lines, $D_k$ acts like a covariant derivative only on the upper $X^i$ index, e.g. when applied to $(D_l X)^i$.
+After that we expand out in terms of $\Gamma$ and use $[\del_i,\del_m]=\eps_{imj}\del_j$ which we cancel with a part of $D_jX^i\eps_{jim}$, to obtain the final expression. \end{proof} We see that the quadratic form point of view coming from quantum geodesic flows in this example suggests a modified Ricci tensor

+differing from the existing `lift and contract' approach.
+Actually the effect of this extra term is merely to reverse the sign of the first term in (\ref{Rmn}) for the corresponding expression for $R^{quad}$.

 Next, we study the geodesic velocity equations.
 Given the above, and Theorem~\ref{thmXstar}, we set